crossfidev/Plexus-Pool/docs/developer/error_monad.rst

 -  We can’t report any information about an error case
--  We can’t report error traces, something that’s used to improve the quality of error messages throughout Tezos
+-  We can’t report error traces, something that’s used to improve the quality of error messages throughout mineplex
 -  We can’t handle some errors and continue executing

 A slight improvement